 Cut onion into large pieces, add to your food processor, and pulse several times for a fine dice.
 Remove from the food processor and set aside.

 Remove rind from the brie.
 I found a cheese slicer works beautifully for this, but you can also use a knife.

-*Depending on your food processor’s size, you might have to do this next step in batches.
+*Depending on the size of your food processor, you might have to do this next step in batches.

 Cut brie, butter, and cream cheese into pieces and add to the food processor.

 Pulse the processor until combined, adding beer a tablespoon at a time until the mixture becomes smooth.

 Add caraway, paprika, salt, and pepper, and pulse until combined.

 Add onion and only pulse a couple of times until combined.
 (You don’t want to pulverize the onion.)

 Remove mixture from the food processor into a bowl, cover, and refrigerate.
 It’s best to refrigerate for several hours before serving.

 Add a dusting of paprika and a sprinkle of caraway to garnish at service.